- Location: Washington

 - Drugs and alcohol: If you test positive for drugs or alcohol while driving a commercial vehicle, you will be disqualified to drive such vehicles and your CDL will not be reinstated until you have proof that you've completed a drug or alcohol education or treatment program.

-- Traffic violations: If you are convicted of two serious traffic violations within three years while operating either your personal vehicle or a commercial vehicle, you will lose your license for 60 days.
-Three violations gets you a 120-day suspension.
+- Traffic violations: If you are convicted of two serious traffic violations within three years while operating either your personal vehicle or a commercial vehicle, you will lose your license.

 - Other ways to lose your CDL:

 - Using a motor vehicle in the commission of a felony

 - Refusing to take a blood alcohol test

 - Driving a commercial motor vehicle when your CDL is revoked, suspended, canceled, or disqualified

 - Causing a fatality through negligent operation of a commercial motor vehicle